Society Murders: Trial

 At the Victorian Supreme Court, Wales pleaded guilty and was convicted of the murders.
 He was sentenced to 30 years' imprisonment with a non-parole period of 24 years.
 The trial judge found Wales, partly due to his low IQ, murdered the couple because he resented his mother, particularly when using her wealth to manipulate him.
 His wife pleaded guilty to attempting to pervert the course of justice and received a two-year suspended sentence.
 She was found not to have played any part in the actual murders.

 In popular culture

+Book

 In 2003, Melbourne barrister Hilary Bonney wrote a book about the murder, The Society Murders: The True Story of the Wales-King Murders.
 The book was written without co-operation from the Wales-King family and was based largely on court evidence and police documents.

+Television film

 The book was later adapted as a 2006 television film, The Society Murders for Network Ten, written by Greg Haddrick and Kylie Needham for the production company Screentime.
-The film starred Georgie Parker, Alex Dimitriades, Matthew Le Nevez, Terry Norris and Julia Blake.